Partition regularity of generalized Pythagorean pairs: Introduction

 Similarly, to prove \cref{T:levelsets}, it suffices to establish the following result. \begin{theorem} Let $P_1,P_2\in \Z[m,n]$ be the polynomials in case \eqref{I:b} of \cref{T:DensityRegularQuadratic}, $f_1,\ldots, f_r\colon \N\to \S^1$ be pretentious multiplicative functions (see \cref{D:aperiodic}), and $I$ be an open arc of $\S^1$ containing $1$.
 Then there exist $k,m,n\in\N$ such that $P_1(m,n), P_2(m,n)$ are distinct, positive, and $f_j(kP_1(m,n))\in I$ and $f_j(kP_2(m,n))\in I$ for $j=1,\ldots, r$. \end{theorem} Thus, our goal is to prove Theorems~\ref{T:PairsDensityParametric}-\ref{T:levelsetsparam}, then Theorems~\ref{T:PairsDensity} and \ref{T:PairsDensityCond} (and hence Theorems~\ref{T:PairsPartition}-\ref{T:levelsets}) will follow.
-The proof of Theorems~\ref{T:PairsDensityParametric} and \ref{T:PairsDensityParametricIrreducible} follows the general strategy developed in \cite{FKM23} to handle the partition regularity of Pythagorean pairs.
+The proof of Theorems~\ref{T:PairsDensityParametric} and \ref{T:PairsDensityParametricIrreducible} builds on the general strategy developed in \cite{FKM23} to handle the partition regularity of Pythagorean pairs.
 After some initial maneuvering, inspired by Furstenberg's ergodic proof of S\'ark\"ozy's theorem, we are led to study an integral of averages of products of completely multiplicative functions evaluated on binary quadratic forms.
 Roughly speaking, we perform analysis resembling the ``circle method'' over the group $\mathcal{M},$ considering separately the contribution of the ``minor arcs'' consisting of aperiodic multiplicative functions, which are treated using Gowers uniformity results, and the contribution of appropriately averaged ``major arcs'' consisting of pretentious multiplicative functions (in a suitable sense), which are treated using concentration estimates.
-The more general setting covered in this article presents several additional difficulties over the ones considered in \cite{FKM23} in both the ``major arcs'' and ``minor arcs'' parts of the argument.
-In particular, dealing with binary quadratic forms of positive discriminant is one of the reasons, since we have to work with number fields with infinitely many units.
-Also dealing with two irreducible quadratic forms in \cref{T:PairsDensityParametricIrreducible} leads to subtleties that are not present in \cite{FKM23}.
+The more general setting covered in this article presents additional difficulties over the ones considered in \cite{FKM23} in both the ``major arcs'' and ``minor arcs'' parts of the argument.
+In particular, dealing with binary quadratic forms of positive discriminant causes substantial problems as we have to work with number fields with infinitely many units.
+Moreover, dealing with two irreducible quadratic forms in \cref{T:PairsDensityParametricIrreducible} leads to subtleties that are not present in \cite{FKM23}.
 The outline of our proofs is explained in much more detail in \cref{S:Roadmap}.